stephengold/Minie/README.md

      + with 4 vertices <img height="160" align="middle" src="https://i.imgur.com/l1fYSfc.png">
   + `SphereCollisionShape` <img height="160" align="middle" src="https://i.imgur.com/OPYrxRe.png">

+Not all shapes are suitable for dynamic rigid bodies.
+In particular, the following shapes are intended ONLY for kinematic or static (non-moving) collision objects:

+  + `Box2dShape`
+  + `Convex2dShape`
+  + `EmptyShape`
+  + `HeightfieldCollisionShape`
+  + `MeshCollisionShape`
+  + `PlaneCollisionShape`
+  + `SimplexCollisionShape` with 1-3 vertices

+Even for dynamic rigid bodies, there are many options.
+In general, use the simplest shape that yields the desired behavior.

 Because jMonkeyEngine models are composed of triangular meshes, beginners are often tempted to use mesh-based shapes (such as `GImpactCollisionShape`) for everything.